Tatooine – Tunisia & California, USA

 With nothing around to obstruct our view I got slightly excited at seeing this old run down fishing shack on the shores of the Mediterranean Sea (not the Dune Sea).
 With the taxi stopped and the driver taking a cigarette break I managed to persuade Sarah to get a few shots of me and the surroundings.

-The view to Mos Eisley is from Dante’s View which is a high summit near the edge of the Black Mountains.
+The view to Mos Eisley is from Dante’s View which is a high summit East of Badwater, near the edge of the Black Mountains.
 The actual spaceport is not really there it was a matte painting added later.
 Actors Alec Guiness and Mark Hamill were filmed in Tunisia but their point of view is northwards along the Valley, only some 7,000 miles separate the shots

 Mos Eisley approach / Toche Station, Tatooine – Sidi Jmour, Djerba, Tunisia